China in space

 • Investment in anti-satellite capabilities (ASAT)

-In 1970, China launched its first satellite, and in 2003 became the third country to carry out a manned spaceflight by its own efforts.
+In 1970, China launched its first satellite, and in 2003 it became the third country to carry out a manned spaceflight by its own efforts.
 2011 and 2016 saw the launch of two manned space laboratories, Tiangong-1 and Tiangong-2 (Tiangong is translated as Heavenly Palace).
 In 2022, China commissioned its Tiangong Space Station, the first to be entirely built and maintained by the country.
 It is expected to last 10 years.
 During the 2010s, China launched more than 200 satellites into orbit, with more launches per year than the United States.
-China has the second largest number of satellites in space after the United States.
+China has the second-largest number of satellites in space after the United States.

 Chinese Space Station Tiangong, model photo.
-Image source: Alejandro Miranda / Alamy / AOP
+Image source: Alejandro Miranda / Alamy / AOP.

 China’s civil space programme is focused on the BeiDou network of positioning, navigation and timing satellites completed in 2020.
 It differs from the US GPS and EU Galileo systems in that BeiDou provides user tracking, SMS and mass messaging services, in addition to positioning and time information.
+China is trying to build a low-orbit satellite internet constellation similar to Starlink.

 China is also investing in its anti-satellite capabilities (ASAT), supported by its extensive Space Situational Awareness network (SSA) which includes telescopes, radars and other sensors.
 A missile test carried out in 2007, in which China destroyed its former weather satellite at an altitude of 900 kilometres, attracted much attention due to the space debris caused by the operation.